 Emotion identification charts pairing facial expressions with descriptive labels

-By practicing with these structured sheets, individuals can build confidence in social settings and reduce misunderstandings.
+By practicing with these structured sheets, individuals can build confidence in social settings and reduce the frequency of misunderstandings.
+This kind of structured social practice is also a core component of the ABA therapy services we offer — because real-world communication skills are best built through real-world practice.

 Vocational Skills Worksheets